Registration and enrolment

 - complete Higher Education Statistics Agency (HESA) questions

-- confirm your identity by uploading documents such your passport, student visa etc.
+- confirm your identity by uploading or providing documents such as your passport, student visa etc.

 By completing registration, you will officially enrol onto your programme, agree to follow the University’s rules and regulations, and be liable to pay your tuition fees.

 Every Herts student must complete registration at the beginning of each year of your programme.
 This includes all new and returning students, and students moving from one Herts programme to another.